Orlando Cabrera: Cleveland Indians (2011)

 On February 10, 2011, Cabrera signed a one-year contract with the Cleveland Indians.
 With Asdrúbal Cabrera in place at shortstop, Cabrera switched to playing second base.
 On June 12, 2011, Cabrera got his 2,000th hit in Yankee Stadium off of pitcher Freddy García.

 On July 21, Jason Kipnis was called up to share duties with Cabrera, who had hit .172 in the month of July and .244/.275/.323 for the season.

 San Francisco Giants (2011)

 On July 30, 2011, Cabrera was traded to the San Francisco Giants for minor league outfielder Thomas Neal.
 He was originally given the number 6, but opted to wear number 43, out of respect for J. T. Snow.

 Retirement

 On January 18, 2012, Cabrera announced his retirement on a radio show in his native home country of Colombia.
 In November of the same year, his brother Jolbert said Orlando could have come out of retirement and played for the Colombia national baseball team if they had advanced to the final round of the 2013 World Baseball Classic.

 Personal life

 Cabrera became a naturalized U.S. citizen on May 19, 2011, in South Carolina.
 Cabrera, a Colombian national, had faced extra scrutiny when traveling through customs due to Colombia's reputation for drug trafficking.
-As of 2014, he lives in Windham, New Hampshire.
+As of 2014, he lives in Windham, New Hampshire, with his wife Katie Cabrera.